TheSkyC/LexiSync/docs/README.en.md

 *   **español (España)** (`es_ES`)
 *   **italiano** (`it_IT`)

-## 🤝 Contributing
+## 🤝 Contribution
 Contributions of any kind are welcome!
-If you have any questions, feature suggestions, or bug reports, please feel free to submit them via GitHub Issues.
+If you have any questions, feature suggestions, or find bugs, please feel free to submit them via GitHub Issues.

 ## 📄 License
-This project is licensed under the [Apache 2.0 License](LICENSE).
-You are free to use, modify, and distribute it, provided that the copyright notice is retained.
+This project is open-sourced under [Apache 2.0](LICENSE), allowing free use, modification, and distribution, provided the copyright notice is retained.

 ## 📞 Contact
-- Author: TheSkyC (骰子掷上帝)
+- Author: TheSkyC
 - Email: 0x4fe6@gmail.com
-- Battle.net ID (CN): 小鸟游六花#56683
-- Battle.net ID (Asia): 小鳥游六花#31665
+- ASIA Server ID: 小鳥游六花#31665